Courtesy Faculty

 Jennifer is currently the lead consultant at Moore Ecological Analysis and Management, LLC.
 In addition, she is an associate editor for Animal Conservation.
 Jennifer received her Ph.D. from the University of Florida in Wildlife Ecology and Conservation, her Master of Environmental Management from the Nicholas School of the Environment at Duke University, and her B.A. in Statistics and Geographic from Northwestern University.

-Martha Ceclia Rosero-Peña
+Martha Cecilia Rosero-Peña

 Research Interests: Environmental Sociology, governance, environmental policy, indigenous & African descent peoples and biodiversity and conservation, resilience and climate change, training to trainers education, intercultural dialog, and capacity-building.